-Apple’s confirmed an iOS 14.2 update and the software is in beta testing ahead of a release for iPhone.
+Apple’s confirmed an iOS 14.4 update and the software is currently in beta testing ahead of an official release for iPhone.

-Now that iOS 14.2 is in beta testing, a pre-release version of the firmware is available via Apple’s developer program and its public Beta Software Program.
+The company’s pushed iOS 14.4 into beta testing for developers and those enrolled in the company’s public Beta Software Program.
 The Beta Software Program is free to anyone with a compatible device and Apple ID.

-With the iOS 14.2 release date on the horizon, it’s time to start thinking about its arrival.
+With the iOS 14.4 release date firmly on the horizon, it’s time to start thinking about its arrival.
 In this guide we’ll outline some tips and tricks that will come in handy as we close in on the next major iOS 14 update for iPhone.

 If you don’t have enough storage available on your iPhone, iOS will temporarily remove downloadable parts of applications installed on your phone.
 Sometimes this isn’t enough and you will then be forced to manually delete files.

 If you’re getting low on storage, use this time to do some cleanup.
 Go into your iPhone’s storage and delete files (things like photos, apps, etc) you no longer need.
 This will help make room for iOS 14.4 and there’s a chance it improves your iPhone’s overall performance.